qntm/t-a-i/README.md

 This constant indicates that during inserted time, the converter should behave as if Unix time **overruns, instantaneously backtracks, and repeats itself**.
 One instant in Unix time may therefore correspond to 0, 1 or 2 instants in TAI.

 * Unix-to-TAI conversions return an array with 0, 1 or 2 entries.
+If the input Unix instant was removed, or is before the beginning of TAI, an empty array is returned.
 * TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

 #### OVERRUN_LAST

 * Unix-to-TAI conversions act like `OVERRUN_ARRAY`, but return the last entry from the array.
-If the input Unix instant was removed, an exception is thrown.
+If the input Unix instant was removed, or is before the beginning of TAI, `NaN` is returned.
 * TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

 #### STALL_LAST

 This constant indicates that during inserted time, the converter should behave as if Unix time **stalls**.

 * Unix-to-TAI conversions return the last applicable instant in TAI - the end of the stall.
+If the input Unix instant was removed, or is before the beginning of TAI, `NaN` is returned.
 * TAI-to-Unix conversions convert *any* input TAI instant during the stall to the same instant in Unix time.

 ### Converter(insertModel): converter